hi-rustin/hi-rustin.rs/_about/about.md

 As a software engineer at [PingCAP], my main focus is on enhancing [TiCDC], which serves as the change data capture tool for [TiDB].

 I am also a big believer in open source.
-I contribute to the [Rust] community, where I am working on three projects:
+I contribute to the [Rust] community, where I am working on two projects:

-- ["Rust compiler"] - Empowering everyone to build reliable and efficient software.

 - ["Cargo: The Rust package manager"] - Cargo downloads your Rust package’s dependencies, compiles your packages, makes distributable packages.

 - ["Rustup: The Rust toolchain installer"] - Rustup installs Rust from the official release channels, enabling you to easily switch between stable, beta, and nightly compilers and keep them updated.

+Currently learning: I am exploring the field of [continuous profiling] and trying to build a tool to help developers profile their applications in production.

 Programming languages I primarily code in: